-The StatsBomb Conference is coming again in 2022, this time held on Tuesday 20th September at Wembley Stadium, London, during the international break.
-The event is known for hosting some of the most expert names in the football analytics industry, with insights and experiences shared from some of the most forward-thinking sports organisations around the world.
+The 2023 edition of the StatsBomb Conference will return to Wembley Stadium on Tuesday 10th October 2023.
+The event is known for hosting expert names from the football analytics industry every year, with insights and experiences shared from some of the most forward-thinking sports organisations around the world.

-For that reason, we’re once again inviting you to send us your research proposals.
+For that reason, we’re once again inviting you to send us your research proposals to present at the event.
 The best submissions will be offered the chance to write a paper using exclusive StatsBomb data and present it to an audience of industry professionals.

-The research competition gives everyone the unique opportunity to work with the most comprehensive and contextual event dataset in football.
+The research competition provides a unique opportunity to work with the most comprehensive and contextual event dataset in football.
 Participants will be given access to:

 The proposal will be judged on the following criteria:

-- Originality: StatsBomb has the richest event data in the world, and 360 data is the first dataset of its kind.
+- Originality: StatsBomb has the richest event data in the world, and 360 data is the only dataset of its kind.
 We’re looking for innovative approaches to analysing it

 - Application: Can your work be used to help clubs make better decisions or be the basis for future research?